stho32/SQL-Optimization/README.md

 #### 10. Inefficient WHERE Clauses

-- **Why They Are Slow:**
 - Complex and poorly optimized WHERE clauses can lead to full table scans and slow performance.

 - **Ideas to Improve Performance:**
   - Simplify WHERE clauses and ensure they use indexed columns effectively.